ssvlabs/ssv/docs/specs/NETWORKING.md

 See (DiscV5 Rationale > security-goals)[https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#security-goals].
 The major ones includes routing table pollution, traffic redirection, spamming or replayed messages. \
-Some are less relevant to `SSV.Network` as messages are being verified in a higher level, by the IBFT machinary using the share public key, and therefore malicious messages will be identified as invalid.
+Some are less relevant to `SSV.Network` as messages are being verified in a higher level, by the IBFT components using the share public key, and therefore malicious messages will be identified as invalid.

 The following measures are used to protect against malicious peers and denial of service attacks: